jericksen/Capstone/README.md

 - ***More Features***: Acquire additional data containing features such as school districts, mass transit station station stops, socioeconomic data, et cetera.
 These additional features, along with many potential others, may contain predictive information that might contribute to better model performance.
 - ***More Training Data***: For this project, we trained our model using 2018 and 2019 YTD crime data.
 Further attempts to improve the model should include fitting the parameters using data from multiple years.
 Doing so is costly in terms of processing power and time, but the improvements in accuracy may be worth the effort.
 - ***Additional Classifiers***: Although we employed 5 algorithms adept at classification problems, more classifiers exist.
 I'd recommend testing additional, perhaps less popular, classifying algorithms to rule out Random Forests as our peak performer given these data.
-- ***Additional Model Assessment***: Further work is needed to assess the causes of missclassification between class 7 (minor theft) and classes 2, 4, and 5 (burglary, motorvehicle theft, and robbery).
+- ***Additional Model Assessment***: Further work is needed to assess the causes of misclassification between class 7 (minor theft) and classes 2, 4, and 5 (burglary, motor vehicle theft, and robbery).
 These crimes, given their close common them with minor theft, likely contain features with high similarly high correlations (as in the case of hour data for class 7 & 8) causing the model to misclassify the crime types.
 More investigation is needed to extract and control for these similarities as was done between the two minor theft classes.